tenzir/.github/contributing.md

 ## Dependency Management

-When introducing a new or updating an existing dependency, please consider the following tasks:
+When introducing a new dependency or updating an existing one, please consider the following tasks:

-- **CMake:** Reason whether the dependency is a public, private, or interface depdency or existing targets.
+- **CMake:** Determine whether the dependency is a public, private, or interface depdency or existing targets.

-- **Nix**: Update the Nix environment to link against the new depdendency.
+- **Nix**: Update the Nix environment to link against the proper dependency.

-- **Dockerfile**: Update `Dockerfile` and `Dockerfile_prebuilt` to install new dependencies.
+- **Dockerfile**: Update `Dockerfile` and `Dockerfile_prebuilt` to reflect the dependency changes.

-- **CI**: Install new dependencies in GitHub Actions workflow files, including the Jupyter Notebook workflow.
+- **CI**: Update the dependencies in GitHub Actions workflow files, including the Jupyter Notebook workflow.

-- **Homebrew**: Notify the Homebrew package maintainer about the new dependency.
+- **Homebrew**: Notify the Homebrew package maintainer about the dependency changes.

-- **Debian**: Notify the Debian package maintainer about the new dependency.
+- **Debian**: Notify the Debian package maintainer about the dependency changes.

 ## Coding Style